TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 # Scope
 This policy applies to all employees, customers, clients, visitors, and third-party affiliates working on behalf of [Organization] within all business areas and geographic markets ("Staff").
 Related procedural documents, knowledge base articles, etc. must be written and updated so as to remain compliant with this policy.

+The scope of the this IR Policy includes all [Organization] systems.
+This IR Policy is designed for [Organization] networks and the various components that are used in them.
+While this IR Policy does not include procedures regarding third party networks, it does presume that all such networks are hostile networks.
+[Organization] network staff should not rely on the cyber security infrastructure that these networks provide and should maintain a level of awareness regarding potential cyber attacks coming from these networks.

 # Authority